prettier/prettier/docs/ignore.md

 title: Ignoring Code
 ---

-Use `.prettierignore` to ignore (i.e. not reformat) certain files and folders completely.
+Use `.prettierignore` or a `prettierIgnore` key to ignore (i.e. not reformat) certain files and folders completely.

 Use “prettier-ignore” comments to ignore parts of files.